Mnv17/NextTodoApp/README.md

+## The project is not Deploying that's why i have given the instructions to clone the repo.

 # Demo Todo App with Next.js 13, Server Actions, and Drizzle ORM

 Explore the capabilities of Next.js 13 through our demo repository showcasing a